2001pravin/vendor-service-Management-System/README.md

 - Git: A version control system for tracking changes and collaborating on projects.
 - GitHub Pages: A platform for hosting and deploying web applications

-## Usage
-After installing and running the project locally, you can navigate through the different sections of the portfolio using the navigation menu.
-Explore the About Me section to learn more about my background and skills.
-Visit the Projects section to see detailed information about my projects, including descriptions and screenshots.
-Use the Contact section to send me a message or inquiry.